PavelKisliak/BitSerializer/README.md

 ### Serializing third party class
 As alternative for internal Serialize() method also exists aproach with defining global functions, it will be usufull in next cases:
  - Sources of serializing class cannot be modified (for example from third party library).
- - When class represents list of some values (such as std::vector), currently there is no alternative with internal method.
+ - When class represents list of some values (such as std::vector).
  - When you would like to override internal serialization, globally defined functions have higher priority.
  - When you strongly follow single responsibility principle and wouldn't like to include serialization code into class.